-You need to keep your child safe around animals, including family pets.
+You need to keep your child safe around animals, including

 Many parents assume that children are most likely to be bitten by strange or wild animals, but in fact most bites are inflicted by animals the child knows, including the family pet.
 Although the injury often is minor, biting does at times cause serious wounds, facial damage, and emotional problems.